CKalitin/ckalitin.github.io/_posts/2026-06-20-battery-hydro-grids.md

 Batteries aren't even required for load smoothing on such a grid because the dam's handle it for the entire year.

-My instinct is that you'd trade off some turbine capacity for batteries to get cheaper, but because of the 99.99% requirement, you don't get to that point.
+My instinct was that you'd trade off some turbine capacity for batteries to get cheaper, but because of the 99.99% requirement, you don't get to that point.

 Fundamentally, generation is productive and storage is only arbitrage.
 So, the optimization is always to increase generation.